Grsmto/simplebar/README.md

 By default, SimpleBar behave like `overflow: auto`.

+#### lazyInitialization

+You can opt to have the necessary measurements and listeners added on the next tick, in order to optimize the display of the scrollable content.

+By default, this option is set to false.

 #### direction (RTL support)

 You can activate RTL support by passing the `direction` option: